CHTC/Articles/2023-11-10-spalding-lab.md

   path: https://raw.githubusercontent.com/CHTC/Articles/main/images/spaldinglab.jpg
   alt: Members of the Spalding Research Lab

-excerpt: The Spalding lab uses CHTC to study plant physiology
+excerpt: The Spalding lab uses high-throughput computing to study plant physiology

 ---

-**Once they began using HTC resources, the Spalding research group was able to increase their efficiency in data collection and analysis.**
+**Once they began using HTC resources, the Spalding research group was able to increase their efficiency in data collection and analysis and develop new methodologies.**